Gybing With Nick Craig

 HOW TO AVOID THE HANDBRAKE (RUDDER)

 Changing direction with your rudder is slow.
 While the rudder is effective for steering, steering drags a piece of wood or carbon through the water at an angle which significantly slows your boat.
 Over a race, you will steer a huge amount, not just for boat handling manoeuvres but also steering through shifts upwind and waves downwind.
-Steering effectively makes a huge difference to speed around a race course.
+So steering effectively makes a huge difference to speed around a race course.
 Often the fastest sailors are no quicker in a straight line, but they are much more effective at steering.

 Heel